jhanaviB/jhanaviB/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a full-stack software developer with over 3 years of experience.
-I am enthusiastic about expanding my skills and applying them to challenging problems!

-I recently graduated with a Master's in Computer Science degree :books: from Rutgers University and am actively looking for full-time backend/ full-stack developer roles.
+I hold a Master's degree in Computer Science from Rutgers University and am actively looking for full-time backend/ full-stack developer roles.

-Some technologies I enjoy working with: Java, Python, Spring Boot, React, MySQL, AWS and ZK framework.
+Some technologies I enjoy working with: Java, Python, Spring Boot, React, MySQL and AWS.

 Connect with me on <a href="https://www.linkedin.com/in/jhanavibehl/">LinkedIn</a>!, email me on <a href="mailto:jhanavibehl@gmail.com">Mail 📫:</a> :girl: or send a message to me via my <a href="https://jhanavib.github.io/portfolio/"> Personal Website </a>